-As of December 31, 2021, the Company's charter authorized the issuance of up to 285,774,102 of Class A common shares of common stock at \$0.0001 par value per share, 14,225,898 of Class B common shares of common stock at \$0.00001 par value per share and 100,000,000 shares of preferred stock at \$0.00001 par value per share.
+As of December 31, 2022, the Company's charter authorized the issuance of up to 285,774,102 of Class A common shares of common stock at \$0.00001 par value per share, 14,225,898 of Class B common shares of common stock at \$0.00001 par value per share, 100,000,000 shares of preferred stock at \$0.0001 par value per share.

 Holders of shares of Class A Common Stock will be entitled to cast one vote per share and holders of shares of Class B Common Stock will be entitled to cast the lesser of (a) ten votes per share of Class B common stock or (b) such number of votes per share as shall equal the ratio necessary so that the votes of all outstanding shares of Class B Common Stock shall equal sixty percent (60%) of all shares of Class A Common Stock and shares of Class B Common Stock entitled to vote as of the applicable record date on each matter properly submitted to stockholders entitled to vote.
-At the Closing Date, an aggregate of 1,600,000 shares of Helbiz Class B common stock issuable to the Helbiz CEO and Founder, Salvatore Palella, were deposited into a third-party escrow account to serve as Helbiz's exclusive security for the Founder's obligation to indemnify Helbiz under the Merger Agreement.
-The survival period for such indemnification is 12 months from the business combination date.